What is the Ansoff Matrix?

 The Ansoff Matrix: Market Development

-In a market development strategy, the firm enters a new market with their existing product(s).
-In this context, expanding into new markets may mean expanding into new geographies, customer segments, regions, etc. The market development strategy is most successful if (1) the firm owns proprietary technology that it can leverage into new markets, (2) consumers in the new market are profitable (i.e., they possess disposable income), and (3) consumer behavior in the new markets does not deviate too far from the existing markets.
+In a market development strategy, the firm enters a new market with its existing product(s).
+In this context, expanding into new markets may mean expanding into new geographic regions, customer segments, etc. The market development strategy is most successful if (1) the firm owns proprietary technology that it can leverage into new markets, (2) potential consumers in the new market are profitable (i.e., they possess disposable income), and (3) consumer behavior in the new markets does not deviate too far from that of consumers in the existing markets.